Bevel-Software/bevel-test-generator/src/utils/README_DEPENDENCIES.md

 ## Implementation Types

-- **Mock**: Create a lightweight mock of the dependency with fake responses
+- **Mock**: Use the framework specified by user to create a lightweight mock of the dependency with fake responses
 - **Real**: Use the actual implementation of the dependency
-- **Fake**: Create a more sophisticated fake implementation with custom behavior
+- **Fake**: Create a simple implementation of the specified interface or class with custom behavior

 ## Technical Details